WhiskerWeirdo/BanterBrain-Buddy/README.md

 ### 0.0.5 TODO
 - [ ] FIX SET HOTKEY

-- [ ] TTS/STT: see how far you can set Native and Azure into their own classes so the main program isn't poluted too much
+- [X] TTS/STT: see how far you can set Native and Azure into their own classes so the main program isn't poluted too much
 - [ ] Native STT: fix the output stream issue of native STT instead of using a wav file.
 (0.0.2 known issue)
 - [X] Twitch: Setup Twitch client in its own class
 - [X] Twitch: refresh auth token correctly on both timer and restart of application (fixed: using implicit grant)
 - [X] Twitch: call /validate on startup to check if token is still valid and then call hourly
 - [X] Twitch: eventSub => if listening for chat command subscribe to it and parse that text.
 - [X] Twitch: eventSub => if listening for cheers, subscribe to it and check minbits and react when over and message attached.
+- [X] Twitch: eventSub => if listening for subscription events check first-monthsubscribers and say a thank you message
+- [ ] Twitch: eventSub => if listening for resubscription events, react when there's a message attached
-- [ ] Twitch: eventSub => if listening for subscription events, subscribe to it and check if it's a gift and react when there's a message attached
+- [ ] Twitch: eventSub => if listening for giftsub events, react when there's a message attached
-- [ ] Twitch: eventSub => allow for reactions to: point redemptions and trigger if a specific one is used
+- [ ] Twitch: eventSub => allow for reactions to point redemptions and trigger if a specific one is used and react to the mesage

+Known issues:
-- [	] Store the Audio devices by deviceID instead of name
+- [	] Store the Audio devices by deviceID instead of name to fix device renaming issues
+- [ ] Twitch: add a check to verify if there's an active twitch connection, if not dont do anything twitch related
+- [ ] TTS: add a check to verify if there's an active TTS connection, if not dont do anything TTS related
+- [ ] TTS: verify filling the TTS option drowdowns with the correct values when something is changed (doesnt always refresh now)
+- [ ] TTS: Native TTS needs to list all possible voices

 ### Short term roadmap
 - [X] 0.0.1 MVP where STT-> ChatGPT ->TTS works with PTT